Update November 2, 2022

 He was the proprietor of the Langham Hotel at 1115 Nelson Street in 1914.
 The Langham was what we’d call today a “boutique” hotel.
 Located just west of Thurlow on Nelson, the charming little hotel building (and its single family dwelling neighbours) is no longer there; in its place today is a concrete multi-residential behemoth.

 Starting in 1915, Ernest had moved on to the Grosvenor Hotel Cafe.
 The Grosvenor was at the SE corner of Howe at Robson.
 He remained there until 1917/18.While he was working at the Grosvenor, the Mulings lived there.
 In 1919, he catered again.

 In 1920, Ernest was a chef with the Canadian Pacific Railway.
-The meaning of this is opaque.
-Whether it meant he was cooking for the staff of the CPR or working in one of the CPR’s public eating establishments isn’t clear.
+What precisely this meant is opaque to me.
+Whether it meant he was cooking for the staff of the CPR, working in one of the CPR’s public eating establishments, or cooking on a train, isn’t clear.